-Chana masala (spiced chickpeas) is a staple in my kitchen and definitely my go-to dish when entertaining.
-This intensely spiced, tangy, aromatic dish makes for a healthy, protein packed dinner.
+Chana masala is a staple in my kitchen for quick weeknight meals as well as a go-to dish when entertaining.
+This perfectly spiced, tangy, aromatic restaurant-style chickpea curry makes for a healthy, protein-packed dinner.

-The spice blend uses few basic spices and can be made ahead in a big batch or can also be made while you are sauteing onions for this chana masala recipe.
+The spice blend uses a few basic spices and can be made ahead in a big batch or can also be made while you are sautéing onions for this chana masala recipe.

 - 1 cup chickpeas dry